haddocking/haddock3/DEVELOPMENT.md

 #### Python3.9

-Conda is NOT recomended for development.
+Conda is NOT recommended for development.
 Instead, install and compile Python 3.9 from source.

+On a __Linux-based system__ you can install Python 3.9 with the following commands:
 ```bash
 wget https://www.python.org/ftp/python/3.9.6/Python-3.9.6.tgz
 tar -xf Python-3.9.6.tgz